alecthomas/entityx/README.md

 ### Events (communicating between systems)

 Events are objects emitted by systems, typically when some condition is met.
 Listeners subscribe to an event type and will receive a callback for each event object emitted.
 An ``EventManager`` coordinates subscription and delivery of events between subscribers and emitters.
 Typically subscribers will be other systems, but need not be.
+Events are not part of the original ECS pattern, but they are an efficient alternative to component flags for sending infrequent data.

-As an example, we might want to implement a very basic collision system using our ``Position` data from above.
+As an example, we might want to implement a very basic collision system using our ``Position`` data from above.

 #### Creating event types